adntgv/sell-your-own-x/tutorials/analytics-tracking/churn-analysis/README.md

 - **Interviews:** Conduct interviews with churned customers.
 - **Support Tickets:** Analyze support tickets for common complaints leading to churn.

+### Step 6: Testing and Validation

+#### Local Testing
+(Not applicable for direct code testing, as this tutorial focuses on data analysis and methodology)

+#### Manual Verification
+1.  **Data Accuracy Check:** Double-check your raw customer data for completeness and accuracy.
+Ensure all relevant fields (signup date, last activity, cancellation date) are correctly recorded.
+2.  **Calculation Verification:** Manually calculate churn rates for a small sample of your data to ensure your formulas (in spreadsheets or SQL queries) are correct and yield expected results.
+3.  **Cohort Consistency:** Verify that your cohort definitions are consistent and that customers are correctly assigned to their respective cohorts.
+4.  **Segment Validation:** Ensure that your segmentation logic correctly groups customers based on the defined criteria (e.g., acquisition channel, feature usage).
+5.  **Insight Cross-Referencing:** Compare insights derived from quantitative analysis (churn rates, cohorts) with qualitative feedback (exit surveys, interviews) to identify correlations and validate your findings.
+For example, if data shows high churn for users not using a feature, confirm this with feedback from churned users.

 ## 📊 Measuring Results

 - **Create a churn dashboard** to visualize overall and segmented churn rates.